SinaKarvandi/Hypervisor-From-Scratch/README.md

 In order to compile this project you have to use Windows Driver Kit (WDK), first install Visual Studio then install WDK then you can compile it.

+## Other Articles & Projects

+If you want to know more about the hypervisors, you can visit : https://github.com/Wenzel/awesome-virtualization

 <!-- LICENSE -->
 ## License